Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 As a Site User I can sign up to culture school so that I can book courses*.

-As a user I can login to teh app so that I can use the features.
+As a user I can login to the app so that I can use the features.

 **EPIC 8 - Documentation**